 After 11 miles of hiking with this pack, I really like the pack.
 I wouldn’t put more than about 15 lbs in this pack.
 While the shoulder straps are padded there isn’t a weight belt on the pack.
 This means that my shoulders have to hold all the weight.
 While this isn’t a huge deal with a 12 lb pack, if I had my usual camera amount of camera gear (another 10 lbs) I would have been hurting at the end of the hikes.

 Overall, I like this daypack.
-It is now my go-to pack for shorter hikes or when I am traveling with my large 65-L backpacking pack and need a small daypack.
-I suspect this pack will see a lot of use when I am in Europe.
+I plan on using it for shorter hikes (and its size might help me from overpacking).
+The Foldable Daypack is now my go-to pack for shorter hikes or when I am traveling with my large 65-L backpacking pack and need a small daypack.
+I suspect this pack will see a lot of use on my next trip to Europe.

 If you don’t hike with lots of camera gear (or lots of weight), then this pack is perfect.
 It has plenty of space of gear while keeping it light.

 Disclaimer: Boulder Pack Co provided me one of their Lightweight Foldable Travel Hiking Daypack Backpack for this review.
 All opinions are my own.

 Jennifer has been obsessed with national parks as a child.
 This Tennessee native spent her childhood exploring the Great Smoky Mountains National Park and traveling with her parents to National Parks and around the Caribbean.
 She is always planning her next adventure and is ready to see the world while trying to visit all 59 National Park (*She is ignoring the hunk of concrete that just became a national park).